 Other SPR justice projects include Evaluation of the Ontario Indian Policing Program, Evaluation of the Ontario Native Courtworker Program,

-and a Feasibility Study for a New Identities Program -- to provide new identities for women in violent relationships.
+and a Feasibility Study for a New Identities Program -- to provide new identities for women fleeing family violence.

 - Mandate Review of the Office of the Independent Police Review Director (OIPRD), Special Investigations Unit (SIU) and